BeardoMattix/CSS-Portfolio/readme.md

 ![Screenshot-4](https://user-images.githubusercontent.com/82903201/122256700-4eabc780-ce9d-11eb-86f4-757ea5b17d67.png)

 ## Additional Notes
-* I only have 1 deployed application at the moment, so that is linked to all 3 placeholder images.
+* I only have 1 deployed application at the moment, so that is linked to both placeholder images.